Skip to main content

 Can I get money released from a bank account without probate?

 Yes, if the total balance held at that particular bank is below their probate threshold.
-Most major UK banks set this at £50,000 as of 2026.
-Building societies tend to have lower thresholds, ranging from £15,000 to £50,000.
-The threshold applies per banking group, not per account, so if the deceased had a current account and a savings account with the same bank, the balances are combined.
+Barclays, NatWest, Santander and Nationwide publish £50,000; HSBC, Lloyds and Halifax do not publish a figure and decide case by case.
+Building societies are broadly in line, ranging from £40,000 to £50,000.
+The threshold applies per banking group, not per account, so if the person had a current account and a savings account with the same bank, the balances are combined.

 How long does it take for a bank to release funds after death?

 Once all the required documents have been submitted, most banks release funds within 5 to 15 working days.
 Some are faster.
-If probate is required, the process takes longer because you first need to obtain the grant of probate, which typically takes 8 to 16 weeks from application.
+If probate is required, the process takes longer because you first need the grant of probate, which usually arrives within 12 weeks of applying.

 Will a bank release money to pay for a funeral before probate?